uclaacm/teach-la-website/_posts/2020-09-19-how-we-made-getting-mean-about-error.md

     - learning labs
     - dev team
 img: /img/posts/mean_about_error/default.png
+alt: A chart showing Moors law alongside a generated model
 ---

 *Note: this post was originally finished in June, but went through a few iterations as we implemented the blogs feature.
 Many thanks to Miles & Michelle for their patience!*